hymnsrepo/hymnsrepo-site/_hymns/once-in-royal-davids-city.md

 With the poor, and mean, and lowly,
 Lived on earth our Saviour holy.

+And through all his wondrous childhood
+He would honour and obey,
+Love and watch the lowly maiden
+In whose gentle arms he lay;
+Christian children all must be
+Mild, obedient, good as he.

 For He is our childhood's pattern;
 Day by day, like us, He grew;
 He was little, weak, and helpless,